HBPMedical/specifications/content/data-capture/mip_anonymisation_strategy.md

 - tag: unspecifiedelements # Remove all unchecked elements (i.e. all tags not explicitly mentioned in the anonymisation profile).

-In theory the last option should cover the previous three options, but Gnubila recommand to use all together to increase security.
+In theory the last option should cover the previous three options, but Gnubila recommends to use all together to increase security.

 By default, these rules keep a certain number of tags: